Kameron Lacey

-Kameron Kenneth Lacey (born January 16, 2001) is a Jamaican professional footballer who plays as a forward for Birmingham Legion in the USL Championship.
+Kameron Kenneth Lacey (born January 16, 2001) is a Jamaican professional footballer who plays as a forward.

 Career

 Youth

 Lacey played for the academies of FC Dallas and Orlando City, where he was part of their U17 and U19 Conference Championship-winning teams respectively.
 Lacey attended Montverde Academy in 2019 before committing to the University of North Carolina at Charlotte.
 Prior to joining the Major League Soccer academies, Lacey played for his hometown Super Y League club Miramar United.

 College and amateur

 In four seasons at Charlotte, Lacey played in 58 games, scoring 17 goals and assisting on 14 more for the 49ers.
 He was named to the United Soccer Coaches All-East Region Second Team in December 2022.

 Lacey played the 2022 USL League Two season with Asheville City.

 Professional

 Lacey was selected 82nd overall by FC Dallas in the 2023 MLS SuperDraft but was ultimately not signed by the club.
 He was one of five Asheville City players selected in the draft.

 Lacey signed his first professional contract in May 2023, joining MLS Next Pro side Minnesota United 2 after a successful trial period.
 He led the team in goals but was not retained by the club following the 2023 season.

 On January 17, 2024, Lacey signed with USL Championship club San Antonio FC.

 On August 23, 2024, San Antonio FC announced they were loaning Lacey to USL League One side Lexington SC for the remainder of the season.
 Lacey's contract option was declined by San Antonio in November 2024.

 On May 23, 2025, Lacey signed with USL Championship side Birmingham Legion.
+He was released by Birmingham following their 2025 season.